I recently realized that I had explored most of the Appalachian Mountains through many hikes and drives. Let me share…

 Without a doubt, you need to see Kaaterskill falls and go on the hike which leads to it.
 If you have issues with difficult hikes, you can take 2 trails which lead to this waterfall, one from the top, which is an easy walk to an overlook and even to the edge of the waterfall OR you can take the main trail, upwards to the base of the falls, which is about a mile long trail, one way.

-I also have my own personal list of places you need to see and hike through which many have considered the BEST hikes they’ve ever had.
+I also have my list of hikes to do in the Catskills you need to see and hike through which many have considered the BEST hikes they’ve ever had.

 Additionally, plenty of other peaks are all around the Catskills and here is a list.